he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ritual/Vital Singularity.md

 **Critical Success** The light from your secondary casters envelops you in a warm radiance.
 In addition to the effects described above, you're healed to full Hit Points upon completion of the ritual.
 **Success** The secondary casters channel their energies to you, protecting you as described above.
 **Failure** The secondary casters cry out in sorrow, reaching out to you to feel your embrace, then they grow sad that they couldn't live up to your expectations.
 Nothing else happens.
 **Critical Failure** The secondary casters' attempts to unite with you become desperate, but ultimately, the only function of the link was to disorient all of you, making your bodies feel like they aren't your own.
-You and all secondary casters become [[Clumsy]] for 3 days.
+You and all secondary casters become [[DATABASE/condition/Clumsy|clumsy 3]] for 3 days.